goodwinamundson/horiseon_code_refactor/README.md

 This project shows how important proper html syntax and structure are for meeting accesibility standards.
 In the future a more concise README.md file may be beneficial.

+## Installation
+Users should clone the repository from GitHub and open the index file in the browser.

 ## Usage
 The project, hosted at